 Stratton also stressed how the performance drop was unrelated.
 In fact, the performance issues were more likely connected to skins and memory leaks.
 The upcoming update will address these issues.

-If you wish to check out the game, make sure to read our review.
+If you wish to check out the game, make sure to read our Doom Eternal Review.
+Let us know what you thought about this whole controversy in the comment section below.
+All views are welcome.